Tax volunteers support taxpayers in need

 For our partners who typically provide in person training, we use more interactive virtual methods, including conference calls and webinars.

-VITA/TCE History
+VITA/TCE history

 The Volunteer Income Tax Assistance program administered by the IRS has a rich history.
 It began after the Tax Reform Act of 1969 was passed as part of an increased emphasis on taxpayer education.
 Fifty-two years later, we’re still providing education to taxpayers as well as top quality tax return filing assistance and financial help through various partner programs.